gbif/hp-gb33/travel-accommodation.md

 ## Travel requirements for entering Norway

-Information about requirements for entering Norway.
 [Check if you need a visa to visit Norway](https://www.udi.no/en/want-to-apply/visit-and-holiday/visitors-visa-to-norway/?).
 If you need a visa, follow the instructions under "Attend a cultural event or visit an organisation” and email [gb33@gbif.org](mailto:gb33@gbif.org) for an [invitation letter](https://www.udi.no/en/word-definitions/invitation-for-a-visitors-visa-/#link-10679).

 **Norwegian Directorate of Immigration (UDI) information pages**
 * [https://www.udi.no/en/want-to-apply/visit-and-holiday/](https://www.udi.no/en/want-to-apply/visit-and-holiday/)